-Best selling author Joanne Harris known for Chocolat, which became a movie starring Juliette Binoche and Johnny Depp.
-Told of her youth, enchantment of Norse Myths and writing about them in Runelight, at this year's Edinburgh International Book Festival.
+Best-selling author Joanne Harris is known for Chocolat, which became a movie starring Juliette Binoche and Johnny Depp.
+Told of her youth, enchantment of Norse Myths, and writing about them in Runelight, at this year's Edinburgh International Book Festival.

 Norse Themed Movies

-Hope you have enjoyed reading and inspired to visit, read or watch aargh Vikings.
+Hope you have enjoyed reading and are inspired to visit, read or watch aargh Vikings.

 I would love to hear from you if you have any questions/comments.
 You can reach me via email: enquiries@MDHardingTravelPhotography.com